My Cookie Journey

 Instructions

-• Zest and juice one orange into separate bowls.
-I love the sweetness of dates, and I cut up 25 pitted dates into a bowl and set it aside.
-Next, weigh or measure the sugars into another bowl.
-Finally, weigh or measure the flour, oats, baking soda, baking powder, salt, cinnamon and run a whisk through to blend.
+• Zest and juice one orange, placing each into separate bowls.
+I love the sweetness of dates, so I cut them into small pieces and set them aside in a bowl.
+Next, weigh or measure the white and light brown sugars into another bowl.
+Finally, weigh or measure the flour, oats, baking soda, baking powder, salt, and cinnamon, then run a whisk through the mixture to blend everything together.
+If you need to chop the walnuts into the size pieces you like.

-• In your mixer bowl, add the butter and mascarpone and blend till incorporated.
-Now, add the sugars and mix for 1 minute at medium speed.
-Next, add the vanilla extract, orange juice, orange zest, and the egg and mix for a minute or until there is no more egg color left.
-Scrape down the sides and now add the flour mixture.
-Finally, add the dates, walnuts, and raisins and blend for 30 seconds.
+• In your mixer bowl, add the butter and mascarpone and blend until fully incorporated.
+Add the sugars and mix on medium speed for 3 minutes.
+Next, add the vanilla extract, orange juice, orange zest, and the egg.
+Mix for about a minute, or until the egg is fully blended in and no streaks remain.
+Scrape down the sides of the bowl, then add the flour mixture about a third at a time.
+Finally, add the chopped dates, walnuts, and raisins, and mix for about 30 seconds, just until evenly distributed.

-• Preheat the oven to 350°F (175°C or 180°C).
-I use a medium cookie scoop to get even size cookies.
-Add twelve scoops to a half-sheet pan covered with parchment paper.
-Next, take a flat bottom water glass and lightly press it down on the mounds to flatten them out just a little.
+• Preheat your oven to 350°F (175°C or 180°C).
+I use a medium cookie scoop to portion even-sized cookies.
+Place twelve scoops on a parchment-lined half-sheet pan.
+Next, grab a flat-bottomed water glass and a small square of parchment paper to place between the cookie mound and the glass.
+Lightly press down to flatten each mound just a bit.
 Bake for 12-13 minutes.
-Leave them on the pan for a minute before moving them to a cooling rack.
-Enjoy.
+The cookies will be soft when they come out of the oven, so let them sit on the pan for a minute before transferring to a cooling rack.

 Share this recipe